HL7/codex-radiation-therapy/input/pagecontent/building_on_mcode.md

-CodexRT extends the capabilities of [mCODE](http://hl7.org/fhir/us/mcode).
-In particular it incorporates and extends profiles, extensions, and valueSets defined in mCODE.
+CodexRT extends the capabilities of [mCODE](http://hl7.org/fhir/us/mcode) by incorporating and extending profiles, extensions, and valueSets defined in mCODE.
 Here we provide a descriptive summary of the reuse of mCODE resources.
-The information in the CodexRT profiles is the definitive source of information.
+The CodexRT profiles are the definitive source of this dependence.

+### Profiles and Extensions
-* [mCODE Radiotherapy Course Summary][mCODERadiotherapyCourseSummary]
+* [mCODE Radiotherapy Course Summary]
   * This profile is the base for CodeXRT Profile [CodexRT Radiotherapy Course Summary][codexRTRadiotherapyCourseSummary]
   * CodexRT extends the base profile by adding:
     * Adding identifiers for official and display names